PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 * Only appropriate if processing a single dataset
 * If defined, the DatasetID is included in the dataset info XML file

-Use `/DI` to create a dataset info XML file for each dataset.
+Use `/DI` to create a dataset info XML file for each dataset

-Use `/SS` to create a _ScanStats.txt  file for each dataset.
+Use `/SS` to create a _ScanStats.txt  file for each dataset

-Use `/QS` to compute an overall quality score for the data in each datasets.
+Use `/QS` to compute an overall quality score for the data in each datasets

 Use `/CC` to check spectral data for whether it is centroided or profile

-Use `/MS2MzMin` to specify a minimum m/z value that all MS/MS spectra should have.
+Use `/MS2MzMin` to specify a minimum m/z value that all MS/MS spectra should have
-* Will report an error if any MS/MS spectra have minimum m/z value larger than the threshold.
+* Will report an error if any MS/MS spectra have minimum m/z value larger than the threshold
 * Useful for validating instrument files where the sample is iTRAQ or TMT labeled and it is important to detect the reporter ions in the MS/MS spectra
 * Select the default minimum m/z for iTRAQ (113) using `/MS2MzMin:iTRAQ`
 * Select the default mnimum m/z for TMT (126) using `/MS2MzMin:TMT`
 * Specify a custom minimum m/z value using `/MS2MzMin:110`

-A SHA-1 hash is computed for the primary instrument data file(s).
+A SHA-1 hash is computed for the primary instrument data file(s)
 * Use `/NoHash` to disable this

-Use `/DST` to update (or create) a tab-delimited text file with overview stats for the dataset.
+Use `/DST` to update (or create) a tab-delimited text file with overview stats for the dataset
 * If `/DI` is specified, the file will include detailed scan counts
-  * Otherwise, it will just have the dataset name, acquisition date, and (if available) sample name and comment.
+  * Otherwise, it will just have the dataset name, acquisition date, and (if available) sample name and comment
 * By default, the file is named MSFileInfo_DatasetStats.txt
   * To override, add the file name after the `/DST` switch, for example `/DST:DatasetStatsFileName.txt`

-Use `/ScanStart` and `/ScanEnd` to limit the scan range to process; useful for files where the first few scans are corrupt.
+Use `/ScanStart` and `/ScanEnd` to limit the scan range to process
+* Useful for files where the first few scans are corrupt
 * For example, to start processing at scan 10, use `/ScanStart:10`

 Use `/Debug` to display debug information at the console, including showing the scan number prior to reading each scan's data

 Use `/C` to perform an integrity check on all known file types
-* This process will open known file types and verify that they contain the expected data.
+* This process will open known file types and verify that they contain the expected data
 * This option is only used if you specify an Input Directory and use a wildcard
   * You will typically also want to use `/S` when using `/C`